-SECTION 4-214.
-DUTIES WITH REGARD TO DISCRETIONARY POWERS.
-A trustee shall exercise a discretionary power within the bounds of reasonable judgment and in accordance with any standard stated in the terms of the trust.
+trustee shall exercise a discretionary power within the bounds of reasonable judgment and in accordance with applicable fiduciary principles and the terms of the trust.
 Notwithstanding the use of such terms as "absolute," "sole," or "uncontrolled" in the grant of discretion, a trustee shall act in accordance with fiduciary principles and may not act in bad faith or in disregard of the purposes of the trust or the power.
 Absent an abuse of discretion, a trustee's exercise of discretion is not subject to control by a court.

 This section, which applies to both powers of management and powers granted with respect to distribution, is derived from Restatement (Second) of Trusts Section 187 (1959).
 Despite the breadth of discretion purportedly granted by the wording of the trust, a grant of discretion is never absolute.
 A grant of discretion establishes a range within which the trustee may act.
 The greater the grant of discretion, the broader the range.
 A trustee's action must always be in good faith, not induced by an improper motive, and to some extent reasonable, but with more flexibility in the concept of reasonableness the greater the discretion given.
-See Edward C. Halbach, Jr., Problems of Discretion in Discretionary Trusts, 61 Colum.
+See Edward C. Halbach, Jr., Problems of

+Discretion in Discretionary Trusts, 61 Colum.
 L. Rev. 1425 (1961).